PavanRangani/docs/docs/prd/estate-plan/will.md

-## Amend Will
+## Create New Will

 ### System Rule

-- When you want to update `Will` and want to maintain its history then `Amend` action should be used.
+- When you want to create a new `Will` and want to maintain its history then `Create New` action should be used.
-- System maintain history of each amendment.
+- System maintain history of each changes.
-- During Amend action, All existing Codicils should be cleared and should be stored with the old version.
-So Codicil is also not available during Amend
+- During create new action, All existing Codicils should be cleared and should be stored with the old version.
+So Codicil is also not available during Create New

 ### UX Rule

-- Codicil section is not available in the Amend will.
+- Codicil section is not available in the Create New will.

 ### UI Rule